History of As the World Turns: The Sheffer years

 Sheffer clearly loved adventure and mystery storylines, and under his tenure the program began to up its shock value quotient.
 The first of many mystery storylines under Sheffer culminated in early 2001, when, following a long search, popular couple Jake and Molly McKinnon located Jake's previously assumed-dead twin daughters, Bridget and Michelle.
 Their happiness, however, would not last.
 Molly's ex-boyfriend, Nick Scudder (Carl T. Evans), responsible for landing her in jail (where she met Lily in 1997), surfaced in Oakdale.
 He swore that he had reformed and took a job at Kim's television station, WOAK-9.
 Molly's daughter Abigail befriended him, but one night Nick tried to rape her.
 Then the next morning Nick was discovered dead.
 Abigail had no memories of the night and for months the wheels of a murder mystery turned until it was revealed that the nanny of Bridget and Michelle, Mary Mennihan (aka Mary Dolan) (Marian Tomas Griffin), had been responsible for killing Nick.
 Worried that Abigail was close to recalling the events of the night Nick was murdered, Mary decided to attack.
 When Abigail eluded her, Mary resorted to a plan B of taking Molly hostage and holding up the wealthy Jake for a sizeable ransom.
 Deciding to take matters into his own hands, Jake made a bold move to rescue Molly.
 The showdown culminated in Mary falling to her death from a rooftop high above Oakdale, but before that, she was successful in fatally shooting Jake.
-Jake's daughters were taken away from Molly (in guest appearances by Another World stars Anna Stuart and Ellen Wheeler, who was also a director of As The World Turns at the time) and although she was promised visits with them, this angle was never explored, as Molly quickly moved on into a romance with returned character Mike Kasnoff (now played by Mark Collier) in July 2002, only two months after Jake's death.
+Jake's daughters were taken away from Molly (in guest appearances by Another World stars Anna Stuart and Ellen Wheeler, who was also a director of As the World Turns at the time) and although she was promised visits with them, this angle was never explored, as Molly quickly moved on into a romance with returned character Mike Kasnoff (now played by Mark Collier) in July 2002, only two months after Jake's death.

 The most popular of Sheffer's many murder mysteries was a series of murders at the Oakdale Memorial Hospital in early 2003.
 Former Dynasty star John James joined the cast as Dr. Susan Stewart's (Marie Masters) new colleague and love interest, Dr. Rick Decker.
 Not long after, hospital patients began to randomly die.
 This storyline brought the hospital, neglected for several years, back to the forefront.
 SORASed younger characters Katie, Chris (at this time played by Bailey Chase), and Susan's younger daughter, Alison (at this time played by Jessica Dunphy) all took jobs there, putting them into contact with some of the older characters.
-Although the older characters were gradually phased out of the storyline, no major characters were killed, and the younger characters' jobs at the hospital didn't last very long, the effort was applauded by fans, and the suspense was enough to keep them coming back for more.
-James' performance was also lauded as Rick Decker gradually showcased his true colors as a psychotic killer.
+Although the older characters were gradually phased out of the storyline, no major characters were killed, and the younger characters's jobs at the hospital didn't last very long, the effort was applauded by fans, and the suspense was enough to keep them coming back for more.
+James's performance was also lauded as Rick Decker gradually showcased his true colors as a psychotic killer.